Do text-free diffusion models learn discriminative visual representations?: Our Proposed Feature Fusion

 \subsection{Attention-based Classification Head}

 The two most common methods for evaluating the effectiveness of self-supervised pre-training for classification are linear probing and finetuning.
-The first involves learning a linear head on some frozen backbone to predict a class label; the second is the same except the backbone is not frozen.
-Since the diffusion U-Net is a convolutional architecture, we must use a combination of pooling and flattening to yield a feature vector representation for each image.
-However, as we note in Section~\ref{sec:analysis}, the selection of these pools is a nontrivial detail.
+The first involves learning a linear head on a frozen backbone to predict a class label; the second is the same except the backbone is not frozen.
+Since the diffusion U-Net is a convolutional architecture, we must use a combination of pooling and flattening to yield a feature vector for each image that serves as an input to the linear head.
+However, as we note in Section~\ref{sec:analysis}, the selection of these pools is nontrivial.
 So, we propose an Attention head to act as a learnable pooling mechanism.

-Specifically, as shown in Figure~\ref{fig:fusion_arc} (a), we first use a tokenizer, consisting of adaptive average pooling, layer normalization, and $1 \times 1$ convolution, to reduce the selected feature map $f_{\theta}(x_{0},t,b)$ into $N_{b} \times N_{b} \times 1024$, where $N_{b}$ represents feature map size after pooling.
+Specifically, as shown in Figure~\ref{fig:fusion_arc} (a), we first use a tokenizer, consisting of adaptive average pooling, layer normalization, and $1 {\times} 1$ convolution, to reduce the selected feature map $f_{\theta}(x_{0},t,b)$ into $N_{b} {\times} N_{b} {\times} 1024$, where $N_{b}$ represents feature map size after pooling.
 We adopt a large pool size of 16 and only apply pooling when the feature map size is larger than this.
 We then flatten the feature map to generate $N_{b}^2$ tokens and append a CLS token before providing it as an input to our Transformer layer.
 We follow the standard Transformer architecture consisting of layer normalization and QKV-Attenton.
 Finally, the CLS token is extracted and used for classification by a linear layer.